esmnext/esmx/examples/docs/src/en/guide/essentials/csr.md

 ---
 titleSuffix: "Client-Side Rendering (CSR)"
-description: "CSR mechanism and build artifact generation in Esmx, suitable for scenarios where a server-side deployment is not available."
+description: "Esmx's client-side rendering mechanism and build artifact generation method, suitable for scenarios where server-side deployment is not possible."
 head:
   - - "meta"
     - name: "keywords"
-      content: "Esmx, Client-side Rendering, CSR, Static Build, Frontend Rendering, Serverless, Performance Optimization"
+      content: "Esmx, client-side rendering, CSR, static build, frontend rendering, serverless deployment, performance optimization"
 ---

 # Client-Side Rendering

-Client-Side Rendering (CSR) renders pages in the user's browser.
-When Node.js services are not available, generate a static `index.html` at build time to enable pure client-side rendering.
+Client-Side Rendering (CSR) executes page rendering in the browser.
+When a Node.js service cannot be deployed, static `index.html` can be generated during the build phase to achieve pure client-side rendering.

-## When to Use
+## Usage Scenarios

-Recommended scenarios:
+The following scenarios are recommended for using client-side rendering:

-- **Static hosting**: GitHub Pages, CDNs, and other hosts without SSR
+- **Static Hosting Environments**: Hosting services that don't support server-side rendering, such as GitHub Pages, CDNs, etc.
-- **Simple apps**: small apps with low first-paint and SEO requirements
+- **Simple Applications**: Small applications with minimal requirements for first-screen loading speed and SEO
-- **Development**: quick preview and debugging during development
+- **Development Environment**: Quickly preview and debug applications during development

-## Configuration
+## Configuration Instructions

-### HTML Template
+### HTML Template Configuration

-The template should inject resources in order: `preload` and `css` in `head`, `importmap`, `moduleEntry`, and `modulePreload` in `body`.
+The template should include resource injection and entry order: `preload` and `css` in `head`, while `importmap`, `moduleEntry`, and `modulePreload` should be in `body`.

 ```ts title="src/entry.server.ts"
 import type { RenderContext } from '@esmx/core';